 It is a widely known fact that mixing alcohol with prescription medications is extremely dangerous.
 Despite this, mixing alcohol and Adderall has become increasingly common.
-For people who abuse their ADHD medication or take it illegally and recreationally, adding alcohol into the mix may not seem like a big deal.
+For people who abuse their attention deficit hyperactivity disorder (ADHD) medication or take it illegally and recreationally, adding alcohol into the mix may not seem like a big deal.
 However, these two substances can cause dangerous side-effects that become amplified when combined.

-While using Adderall by prescription or drinking alcohol on occasion is not necessarily lethal, mixing the two can cause life-threatening complications.
-This is due to Adderall reducing the user’s ability to feel the effects of alcohol, leading them to consume large amounts.
-One of the main concerns associated with this would be developing alcohol poisoning.
+Although using Adderall by prescription or drinking alcohol on occasion is not necessarily lethal, the effects of mixing the two may produce life-threatening complications.
+Since Adderall reduces the user’s ability to feel the effects of alcohol, he or she may feel encouraged to drink more.
+One of the main concerns associated with this is that users may develop alcohol poisoning.
 However, there is an array of dangers and side-effects to be wary of when mixing the two substances.

 What is Adderall?

-Adderall is a prescription stimulant known for treating the symptoms of ADHD in children and adults.
+Adderall is a prescription stimulant known for treating the symptoms of attention deficit hyperactivity disorder (ADHD) in children and adults.
 The medication contains amphetamine and dextroamphetamine – two chemicals that work together to manage hyperactivity and impulses.
 While under a doctor’s supervision, Adderall and similar medications can be beneficial.
-However, this medication is a Schedule 2 drug, meaning it is a controlled substance with high potential for abuse and addiction.
-Therefore, using Adderall comes with many risks – especially when abused.
+However, this medication is a Schedule II drug, meaning it is a controlled substance with a high potential for abuse and addiction.
+Therefore, using the medication comes with many risks – especially when abused.

 Adderall as Prescribed

-Adderall, a blend of several different amphetamine salts, is the leading medication in regards to ADHD treatment.
-This medication works by increasing the levels of dopamine and norepinephrine in your brain.
-As a result, people taking this medication will receive improved concentration and reduced impulsivity and hyperactivity.
+Adderall, a blend of several different amphetamine salts, is the leading medication in regards to treating ADHD.
+This medication works by increasing the levels of dopamine and norepinephrine in the brain.
+By stimulating the central nervous system, people taking this medication for ADHD may experience improved concentration and reduced impulsivity and hyperactivity.

-While Adderall can be beneficial when used properly, this prescription medication is commonly abused.
-In fact, recent studies have found that more than 7 percent of adults ages 18 to 49 years abused ADHD medication.
+While Adderall is beneficial when used properly, this prescription medication is commonly abused.
+In fact, recent studies have found that more than 7 percent of adults ages 18 to 49 years have abused ADHD medication.
 Even more concerning, over half of those people reported using ADHD medications in combination with alcohol.